MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 as a collection of components and tools that are designed to help organizations digitalize the process.

-The kit covers some of the typical requirements in any organization such as:
+The template covers some of the typical requirements in any organization such as:

 -   Configuration of multi-stage approvals